-According to the Commission's management, while ISAC has a process in place to ensure accurate census data is submitted, we were not aware of the requirement to reconcile with SERS and CMS.
+According to the Commission's management, while the Commission has a process in place to ensure accurate census data is submitted, they were unable to perform full initial reconciliation or implement an annual reconciliation for the census data used for FY21.

-Failure to reconcile active members' census data reported to and held by SERS and CMS to the Commission's records could result in each plan's actuary relying on incomplete or inaccurate census data in the calculation of the Commission's pension and OPEB balances, which could result in a misstatement of these amounts.
-(Finding Code No. 2020-002)
+Failure to reconcile active members' census data reported to and held by SERS to the Commission's records could result in each plan's actuary relying on incomplete or inaccurate census data in the calculation of the Commission's pension and OPEB balances, which may result in a misstatement of these amounts.
+(Finding Code No. 2021-001, 2020-002)